 This blog is about near scratch cooking.
 Cubes don’t belong.
 My real tonkotsu ramen takes more than a day.
 No magic there.

 But I’m posting it anyway.
 Try it before you write me off.
 30 minute curry ramen.
-It’s cheating.
-But it’s worth it…
+Maybe it’s cheating.
+But it’s worth it.
+Seriously tasty stuff.

 - 8 oz top sirloin - can use chicken breast as well